cheeezburga/SkWE/README.md

-# SkWE
+# skript-worldedit
-An addon for Skript which adds some FAWE syntax
+An addon for Skript which adds some WorldEdit syntax.
+See the syntax.md file for more information.